kitzeslab/bioacoustics-cookbook/tdl-notebook/README.md

-# Top Down Listening notebook (Colab)
+# Top Down Listening notebook (Colab compatible)

-This contains scrips and a Google Colab notebook for listening to audio clips and labeling them (Top-down listening).
+This contains scripts and a jupyter notebook for listening to audio clips and labeling them (Top-down listening).
 This is designed as part of a processing pipeline for data collected using Autonomous recording units (ARUs).

+It can be opened and used in Google Colab.
 It works by mounting Google Drive into the notebook and loading audio clips.
 It needs a CSV file containing clip IDs and file paths (in Google Drive) to store input labels.

-For more information, please visit https://www.kitzeslab.org/

 ## Notebook set-up